Corby’s first Grow Festival announced for Summer 2018

 Among the highlights of the weekend will be the intriguing Colourscape installation by the side of the Boating Lake, within which people will find musicians and dancers, and a multi-sensory experience for all ages and abilities.
 In addition the spectacular Music of the Spheres will be found floating on the water, providing an ethereal music and aerial dance display.

-Street performers will include comic show Dick Danger, family performer Bubbleman, the Urban Life Guards, acrobatics and dance theatre in Frantic, and Vespaqua – the bath with a view!
+Street performers will include comic show Dick Danger, family performer Bubbleman, the Urban Life Guards, and acrobatics & dance theatre in Frantic!

 On Sunday James Ashworth VC Square will be the setting for the inaugural Grow Festival People’s Stage, providing an exciting opportunity for local choirs, dance groups and musicians to be part of the festival, with performances programmed by the festival’s Community Panel.